Why sharing master data through Linked Data is the future

 - Whitepaper

 Exchanging master data between different stakeholders is becoming increasingly difficult.
 That is, if you still work the way we always have: with inconsistent information in different, non-exchangeable file formats.
-The need for sharing is growing, which is why Linked Data was developed.
+The need for sharing is growing, which drove the development of Linked Data.

 Do you want to know what Linked Data is?
-And why exchanging Linked Data will make working on large projects with different stakeholders much easier?
+And why exchanging master data in this format will make working on large projects with different stakeholders much easier?
 In our special white paper, you will find the answers to these questions and more.
-Read the Laces white paper on Linked Data, and you’ll learn the following:
+Read the Laces white paper, and you’ll learn the following:

 Complete the form to receive the white paper in your inbox.

-Or do you want to find out more about Linked Data?
+Or do you want to find out more about this topic?
 Read our white paper on 3 key reasons why Distributed Data Management is your new best friend, or schedule a 45-minute demo done by one of our experts.

 Read